 While certain locations are legally required to have AEDs, many other types of buildings and businesses should also have them.

-“Our campaign calls upon decision-makers in workplaces … to place AEDs in the same locations as a fire extinguisher.” – Michael Kurz, MD, chair of the American Heart Association’s Systems of Care Subcommittee and associate professor at the University of Alabama School of Medicine in the Department of Emergency Medicine.
+MD, chair of the American Heart Association’s Systems of Care Subcommittee and associate professor at the University of Alabama School of Medicine in the Department of Emergency Medicine.

 Every state sets their own AED requirements, so check to see whether the AED laws in your state are relevant to your business.
 However, generally speaking, the following guidelines are common: